bttarchive/download-segments/README.md

 Note: If this doesn't work, try updating yt-dlp by typing `yt-dlp -U`, hitting enter and then repeating step 6).
 If this doesn't work as well, you can try updating to the nightly version, which is the unofficial/unstable update by typing `yt-dlp --update-to nightly`, hitting enter and then try step 6) again.
 If this still doesn't work, you most likely provided at least 1 link that is not-downloadable, try again without that link.

-## 3) Downloading multiple videos, renaming them and trimming the output files
+## 3) Downloading multiple videos with extra features

 Step 1)\
 Download and install Python (https://www.python.org/downloads/).
 The latest version should usually work, the last one I tested that certainly works is v3.11.3.